Skip to main content

 The handle() function

-Every Python script must include a handle() function that serves as the entry point.
-The function must be named handle and must have type annotations for all parameters.
-The function must also include a docstring following the Google Python Style Guide.
+Every Python script must include a handle() function as the entry point.
+Name the function handle, annotate all parameters with their types, and include a docstring following the Google Python Style Guide.

 def handle(param1: str, param2: int) -> str: